5 Ways to Get the Lowest Mortgage Rates

 Securing a low mortgage rate isn’t a matter of luck.
 You can follow these five helpful tips to ensure you get the lowest rate when applying for a mortgage:

-- Improve your credit score: The best tool in a mortgage shopper’s arsenal is his or her credit score.
+- Improve your credit score: The best tool in a mortgage shopper’s arsenal is their credit score.
 Lenders often offer lower mortgage rates to borrowers with excellent credit scores.

 - Be honest on your application: Filling out your application accurately and honestly can prevent any delays in the application process.
 There’s also the added bonus of building trust with your lender.